zupaazhai/dancejs/readme.md

     }
 })

-// We can push extra step by call define same step name,
+// We can push extra step by define same notation name,
-// then new step will push to previous defined step
+// then new step will push to previous defined notation

 dance.step('Get_user', {
     'Push_notify_when_success': () => {